hank880907/weeding-robot/readme.md

+#Brifing#

+Given the gps waypoint, the weeding robot need to do path planning and pass all the waypoint sequentially.
+The accuracy of GPS is about 5 meter, but inorder to not harm the crops, it need to achieve the accuracy of about 5 cm.
+This is achieved by fusing the IMU, odometry, and differential GPS data.

 This is the workspace of the weeding robot project. clone this repository to your catkin workspace and install the necessary packages.